Life Skills for Our Learners

 Chairing meetings, either in the classrooms or the hall for the Whole School Meeting is a great responsibility.

-They also need to be reliable, because these meetings have a format which the chair needs to direct.
+They also need to be reliable, because these meetings have a format that the chair needs to direct.

 All the children need to demonstrate respect for the chairperson and the processes of the meeting